The Best Restaurants in Collingwood

 • At this specialist noodle joint, organic Tasmanian buckwheat is milled on site and rolled into 100 per cent gluten-free soba noodles fresh every day.
 Try them hot or cold.

-• A saloon-style pub with an Elvis fixation.
-The boot-worn floorboards feel like they ought to be scattered with sawdust, and there’s every chance you’ll see a cowboy hat-wearing country act crooning in the corner.
-The food sticks to the Americana theme: fried chicken, burgers and fully loaded fries.
+• This saloon-style pub has an Elvis fixation.
+The boot-worn floorboards feel lived in, and you might even catch a cowboy hat-wearing country act.
+The food sticks to the Americana theme: think Southern fried chicken and cheeseburgers.

 • Fancy a no-nonsense burger served five storeys up inside an old-school train carriage?
 This place – and only this place – is for you.
 Easey’s doesn't coast by on its looks alone, though.
 These are some of the best burgers you’ll find anywhere in town.
 The view is pretty great, too.

 • Despite the modern refurb, this charming all-day boozer feels like it’s been around forever.
-Park yourself in the sunny, plant-filled atrium or nab a spot out front for pub-style breakfasts and upmarket parmas.
-The knockout-style pool competitions here are a midweek spectacle.
+Park up in the sunny, plant-filled atrium or out front for upmarket parmas.
+The knockout-style pool competitions here are a mid-week spectacle.

 • At this rock’n’roll pizzeria and bar you’ll find punny, Neapolitan-style pizzas such as the Meatallica, the Smashing Pumpkins or the Brockin’ in the Free World – by an ex-Rita's chef.